RNLB Keith Anderson: Relief fleet and Hartlepool

-Disposal
+China SAR

-Between 2003 and 2006 the Keith Anderson was placed in storage at the Poole Depot until a deal was negotiated by the RNLI to send three Arun-class lifeboat to China to join the China Ministry of Transport Rescue and Salvage organisation.
-She, along with her sisters were loaded aboard a container ship at Felixstowe and shipped to China.
-Once there the China Rescue & Salvage Bureau placed her on station at the city of Dalian, a seaport in the south of Liaoning province.
-She was renamed Huaying 395.
+Between 2003 and 2006, Keith Anderson was placed in storage at Poole.
+A deal was struck to send three lifeboats to China, to join the China Ministry of Transport Rescue and Salvage organisation.
+The three lifeboats were loaded aboard a container ship at Felixstowe, and shipped to China.
+Once there the Chinese Rescue & Salvage Bureau placed her on station at the city of Dalian, a seaport in the south of Liaoning province, where she was renamed Hua Ying 394.

+In all, a total of 10 Arun-class lifeboats were sold to China between 2005 and 2007.
+Details of their service are not available, and as of December 2025, just two seem to remain in operation.
+Nothing is known of the present location of ON 1106.